 Just tie the Pollux blanket up by itself and turn the Castor blanket into a standalone topquilt.
 The sides will snap together and the footbox should snap closed.

 VERSION 2.0 UPDATE: v2.0 uses a "Tetra-Pak" inspired shaped footbox.
 Start by snapping the long edges together to form a tube.
 Snap the middle of the footbox together (3 snaps).
 Roll the bottom up (2 snaps).
 Roll the top down (2 snaps).

 Tips for Summer mode: Unfortunately, we are dealing with a sewn-through design on a single blanket.
-This means that you will feel a cold spot along the seam under the hammock.
+This means that you may feel coolness along the seams under the hammock.
 To mitigate this, there are a couple of options:

 - Skwooshing.
 Shake the down from the ends into the part that will be right underneath your back.
 Then reach around and "skwoosh" the blanket together accordion-style to make a condensed sash.
 This will help squeeze the baffles together and avoid exposed seams.

 - Stuffing.
 Take any unworn article of clothing and stuff it underneath your torso between the quilt and the hammock.
 You don't need much.
 The light tension on the elastic clews will keep it together.

 - Wear a Sweater to Bed.
 Or stuff it underneath.